 What Can I Eat After Expose & Bracket Surgery?

 Drink plenty of fluids.
 Avoid hot liquids or hard foods.
 Only consume soft food and liquids on the day of surgery.
 Return to a normal diet as soon as possible unless otherwise directed.

 Unfortunately, most oral surgery is accompanied by some degree of discomfort.
 Your surgical team will provide you with personalized instructions for pain medication.
 If you take your first pill before the anesthetic has worn off, you should be able to manage any discomfort better.
-Some patients find that stronger pain medicine causes nausea, but if you precede each pain pill with a small amount of food, chances for nausea will be reduced.
+Some patients find that stronger pain medicine causes nausea, but if you precede each pain pill with a small amount of food, the chances for nausea will be reduced.
 The effects of pain medications vary widely among individuals. you must allow time for your medicine to work.
 You must also take the medication on a regular schedule.
-Remember that the most severe pain is usually within six hours after the local anesthetic wears off; after that your need for medicine should lesson.
+Remember that the most severe pain is usually within six hours after the local anesthetic wears off; after that, your need for medicine should lessen.
 If you have been given a prescription for Motrin(Ibuprofen) you may take it with Tylenol(Acetaminophen).
-Both drugs are taken every 6 hours and can be taken as follows: if you take Motrin at 12 PM, you can take Tylenol at 3 PM, Motrin at 6 PM, and Tylenol at 9 .
+Both drugs are taken every 6 hours and can be taken as follows: if you take Motrin at 12 PM, you can take Tylenol at 3 PM, Motrin at 6 PM, and Tylenol at 9 PM.

 If you find you are taking large amounts of pain medicine at frequent intervals, please call our office.
 Pain or discomfort following surgery should subside more and more every day.
 If pain persists, it may require attention and you should call the office.

 Oral Hygiene After Expose & Bracket Surgery